 At present, our architecture consists of a collection of over 15 independent services.
-This includes an Arbiter service, which is responsible for dictating the mission and deciding which behaviors should be running at a given time.
-We have also implemented a "grid" service, which is used to assimilate all of the Subjugator's sensor data into one organized location.
-The grid constantly broadcasts the state of the Subjugator to all services which have subscribed to the grid.
+This includes an Arbiter service, which is responsible for dictating the mission and deciding which behaviors should be running at any given time.
+We have also implemented a "grid" service, which is used to collect all of the SubjuGator's sensor data into one organized location.
+The grid constantly broadcasts the state of the SubjuGator to all services subscribed to the grid.
 The grid can also respond to a custom request message sent by any service.
 There are a host of behavior specific services, which are each responsible for completing a given predefined task, such as passing through the gate, finding and following the pipe, ramming a buoy, etc. The final set of services is dedicated to communications with the embedded hardware, sensors, and thrusters.
-These services are focused on receiving and sending data immediately to the grid.
-Once in the grid, the data is then formatted and stored for use by the behavior services.
+These services are focused on updating data in the grid immediately.
+Once in the grid, the data is formatted and stored for use by the behavior services.